-What You Need To Know About Getting An HST Rebate
+All You Need To Know About Getting An HST Rebate

 Today, the cost of purchasing a new home in Ontario is higher than ever.
 This is uniquely so when you are buying a home that is newly constructed.
-These houses are subject to HST at a rate of 13% and is payable on the sale price.
-This is such the case whether it is a freehold/townhouse or condominium.
+These houses are subject to HST at a rate of 13%, payable on the sale price.
+This is the case whether it is a freehold/townhouse or condominium.
 To assist new homebuyers, the provincial and federal governments provide relief in the form of a New Home Rebate under the primary residence category and under the New Home Rental Rebate category.

 The first rebate is the federal GST New Housing Rebate.
 On the first $350,000 of the purchase price, the GST rebate is 36% of the 5% GST payable.
 The rebate rate of 36% declines to zero between $350,000 and $450,000.
 Using a straight-line formula, the rebate is eliminated entirely when the price reaches $450,000.
 There is no GST rebate at all if the pre-tax price exceeds $450,000.

 The second rebate is called the Ontario HST New Housing Rebate.
 Despite its name, this rebate actually applies only to the Ontario RST component of the tax.
 This rebate consists of 75% of the 8% RST component— in other words, the rebate is 6% of the sale price of the new home.
 The Ontario HST rebate applies only to the first $400,000 of the sale price, and therefore has a maximum amount of $24,000.
 Where the price of a new home exceeds $400,000, the Ontario rebate is a flat $24,000.
 Unlike the GST rebate, the RST rebate does not decline and vanish above a fixed price point.

 The following example calculates the rebates on a new home priced at $200,000 and assumes that the purchaser will qualify for the rebate: